 A 3-in-1 Moisturizer To Speed You On Your Way

-A tinted moisturizer with sunscreen combines three steps into one, which saves time and space in your toiletry bag.
+When I travel I love a tinted moisturizer with sunscreen.
+It combines three steps into one, which saves time and space in your toiletry bag.

-The best one I’ve found yet is Block Star from Bliss.
-It has an SPF of 30 and is also mineral-based and environmentally friendly
+The best one I’ve found yet is mineral-based Block Star from Bliss.
+It has an SPF of 30.

-It’s fairly light, goes on easily and is chalky at all.
+It’s fairly light, goes on easily and isn’t chalky at all.

-I pack it for city vacations where I’m outside enough that I need sun protection, but I also want to look more polished and wear a little-make-up.
+I pack it for city vacations and work-related travel.
+In other words, situations where I’m outside enough that I need sun protection, but I also want to wear a little-make-up.